-2) Into each cell culture dish (35 mm diameter), inoculate 2 mL of the Vero cell suspension ( $1 \times 10^4$ cells per 1 mL) in Eagle's minimum essential medium containing 10 percent bovine calf serum (tested in advance using the PCR method to verify that it does not contain any detectable mycoplasma DNA).
+2) Into each cell culture dish (diameter 35 mm), inoculate 2 mL of the Vero cell suspension $(1 \times 10^4$ cells per 1 mL) in Eagle's minimum essential medium containing 10 percent bovine calf serum (tested in advance using the PCR method to verify that it does not contain any detectable mycoplasma DNA).
 Incubate the cultures at $36 \pm 1^{\circ}$ C in an atmosphere of air containing 5 percent carbon dioxide for one day.

 3) Replace the culture media with fresh media, and add 0.5 mL of the test sample (cell culture supernatant) to each of two or more Vero cell culture dishes.
-Perform the same procedure for the positive (such as 100 CFU or 100 CCU or less of M. hyorhinis (ATCC29052, ATCC17981 or equivalent species or strains)) and negative controls.
+Perform the same procedure for the positive (such as 100 CFU or less M. hyorhinis) and negative controls.

-4) Incubate the Vero cell culture dishes for the test sample, positive and negative controls for 3 to 6 days at $36 \pm 1^{\circ}$ C in an atmosphere of air containing 5 percent carbon dioxide.
+4) Incubate the Vero cell culture dishes for the test sample, positive and negative controls for 3 to 6 days at $36 \pm 1$ °C in an atmosphere of air containing 5 percent carbon dioxide.

-Peptide Mapping
+15. Peptide Mapping

-This test is harmonized with the European Pharmacopoeia and the U.S. Pharmacopeia.
+This test is harmonized with the European Pharmacopoeia

+and the U.S. Pharmacopeia.